-Cooking spray is a must as the oats stick to the sides of the slow cooker, making clean-up a chore.
-You can also line the inside of the slow cooker with foil to prevent sticking and results in perfectly creamy oats!
+- Cooking spray is a must as the oats stick to the sides of the slow cooker, making clean-up a chore.
+You can also use a slow cooker liner or foil.

-This recipe makes enough for leftovers, which I store in an airtight container in the fridge.
+- This recipe makes enough for leftovers, which I store in an airtight container in the fridge for up to 5 days.
 Reheat in a microwave or pan on the stovetop with the milk of your choice.